fsprojects/FSharp.Formatting/docs/content/commandline.md

 Library documentation command
 -----------------------------

-The `FSharp.MetadataFormat.Generate` method builds the [library documentation](http://fsprojects.github.io/FSharp.Formatting/metadata.html) by reading the meta-data from the `*.dll` files of the package and using the XML comments from matching `*.xml` files produced by the F# compiler.
+The `FSharp.Formatting.MetadataFormat.Generate` method builds the [library documentation](http://fsprojects.github.io/FSharp.Formatting/metadata.html) by reading the meta-data from the `*.dll` files of the package and using the XML comments from matching `*.xml` files produced by the F# compiler.

     [lang=text]